damoeb/feedless/docs/self-hosting.md

 ' > feedless.env
 ```

-Create a network, so database and feedless can comminicate
+2) Create a network
 ```shell
 docker network create -d bridge feedless-net
 ```

-Start postgres database
+3) Start database
 ```shell
 docker run --env-file=feedless.env --network=feedless-net --hostname=postgres -d postgres:15
 ```

-## Start Feedless
+## Start All-In-One Image

-The minimal setup uses an image without headless chrome, so you will not be able to render Single-Page-Applications.
+4) The minimal setup uses an image without headless chrome, so you will not be able to render Single-Page-Applications.
 ```shell
 docker run --env-file=feedless.env --network=feedless-net -it damoeb/feedless:aio
 ```

-If you want JavaScript Support use the `aio-chrome` image.
+Alternatively if you want JavaScript support use the `feedless:aio-chrome` image.
+This image includes a chrome browser for headless rendering.
 ```shell
 docker run --env-file=feedless.env --network=feedless-net damoeb/feedless:aio-chrome
 ```

-The all-in-one images use by default a single-tenant [authentication strategy](./authentication.md).
+5) Check the logs.
+The all-in-one images use by default a single-tenant [authentication strategy](./authentication.md) that can be changed using environment flags.

 Wait until you see the feedless banner
 ```shell